erikvullings/mithril-materialized/packages/lib/README.md

 # mithril-materialized

-A [materialize-css](https://materializecss.com) library for the Mithril framework (v2.0.0-rc.3 and higher), making it easier to use a Materialize theme in your application.
+A [materialize-css](https://materializecss.com) library for the Mithril framework (tested with v2.0.0-rc4 and higher, but presumably, it should work with v1.1.6 too), making it easier to use a Materialize theme in your application.
 The main focus of this library is on creating Mithril components for the more complicated Materialize components.

 Supported components: